koisland/CalCFU/README.md

 ### `bank_round(value, place_from_left)`

 This method rounds values using banker's rounding.
-String manipulation was used rather than working with floats to [avoid errors](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues).
+String manipulation was used rather than working with floats to [avoid rounding errors](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues).

-Arguments
+Arguments:
 * `value` [ *int* ]
     * Value to be rounded.
 * `place_from_left` [ *int* ]
-    * Digit to round to.
-Leftmost digit is 0.
+    * Digit to round to. **Leftmost digit is 1 (NOT 0)**.
     * See `calculate()` for examples.

-Variables
+Variables:
 * `value_len` [ *int* ]
     * Len of *string value*.
 * `str_abbr_value` [ *str* ]